waii-ai/waii-sdk-py/doc/docs/database-module.md

 - `db_content_filters`: If you want Waii to exclude certain columns , tables from database while generating the query, you can pass the db_content_filter.
 This is optional.
 - `always_include_tables`: If it is not None, then these tables will always be included, even if table selector doesn't select them
 - `embedding_model`: Embedding model used for similarity search within the knowledge graph.
-- `client_email`:Applicable for bigquery connection.
-This is present in service account key details.
 - `db_alias`: alias of the database.
 - `host_alias`: alias of the host.
 - `user_alias`: alias of the user.